justinkelly8/posture-check-discord-bot/README.md

-# Discord bot to reminder users to fix their posture while online
+# Discord bot to remind users to fix their posture while online

 # Bot Commands
 ### Send commands in any text channel when the bot is in the server and online: